 Tax Benefit | ELSS fund qualify for Section 80C deductions | No tax benefit |

-When you buy a share, you get legal ownership in the company with voting rights along with the entitlement to a share of the profits earned by the company.
+When you buy a share, you get legal ownership in the company with voting rights and the entitlement to a share of the profits earned by the company.
 You can also participate in the Annual General Meetings and correspond with the company.

 Buying stock, however, is direct participation in the Stock Market, the earnings from which can be in two ways: